paulmarshall/Meter/README.md

 * Number of dials

 Meter makes available readings from each of it's dials.
 If an entry is invalid, an "x" is displayed.

+The input fields restrict entry to one numeric character.
+Once entered, focus moves to the next field.